Quick Look at Your Child's First Firearm

 6. CZ 452 Scout

 This is an adult-type .22LR that comes in pink and walnut wood.
-It comes in at 5.05lbs making it a bit heavier than most and is 32.76 inches long also making slightly longer than other .22LR rifles.
+It comes in at 5.05lbs making it a bit heavier than most, and is 32.76 inches long, also making it slightly longer than other .22LR rifles.

 7. Henry Mini Bolt Youth